 If the business is a corporation or another legal entity with multiple owners, the basic accounting equation becomes assets are equal to liabilities, plus paid-in capital, plus revenues, minus expenses, minus dividends minus treasury stock.
 For corporations, this equation sheds light on important capital structure and common stock data points.
 Without insight into equity, business owners would be unable to effectively manage the finances of a business.

 How is this Equation Used?

 Regardless of the form of business, the expanded accounting equation provides insight into two important aspects of operations – revenue and owner transactions.
-Net revenue or loss can impact owners’ equity, and it’s important to understand what percentage change in equity is attributable to income.
+The formula is useful as it shows the relationship between your income statement and balance sheet.
+Net revenue or loss can impact owners’ equity, and it’s important to understand what percentage change in equity is attributable to net income.
 If a business has had a bad year or quarter, the expanded accounting equation can illustrate the impact of negative performance on equity.
 Conversely, if retained earnings is high, that change is also illustrated.

 Owners contributions and withdrawals are also important to understand, because they impact the cash position of a business, and they help illustrate the capital structure of a business.
 For example, if there are significant treasury stock transactions, it can give an indication of what management is trying to accomplish regarding stock price.
 It also gives an indication of what management’s views about the future are.

 In a sole proprietorship, the balance sheet may be simple, but the expanded accounting equation is still relevant.
 On the asset side of the equation, items such as cash, accounts receivable and inventory are listed.
 Obligations would include items such as accounts payable and notes payable.
 Owners capital would include all owner contributions to a business.
 Revenues would include items such as retail sales and similar gross income line items.
 Expenses could be items such as cost of goods sold, administrative expenses and payroll.